AffectLog360/altrustworthyai-app/AL-Building and Deployment-Stage 1.md

 - Flag anomalies and potential bias via detailed fairness metrics.
 - Support continuous model monitoring and auditability.

-The application is fully aligned with the approved design document, which defines ALT-AI as a toolbox that offers both global (overall model behavior) and local (individual prediction) explanations.
+The application is fully aligned with the design document, which defines ALT-AI as a toolbox that offers both global (overall model behavior) and local (individual prediction) explanations.
 These explanations empower data scientists, auditors, and compliance officers to assess potential biases—especially those linked to protected attributes (e.g., age, gender, race)—and ensure compliance with regulations such as GDPR and the evolving EU AI Act.

 ---